SoftInstigate/restheart-website/docs/mongodb-rest/monitoring.md

 }
 ```

-## What's new in 3.9 ##

-### Prometheus database and collection labels for request to root metrics ###
+## Prometheus root metrics

-The Prometheus metrics requested on endpoint `/ _metrics` no longer include only
+The Prometheus metrics requested on endpoint `/ _metrics` collected all metrics.
-the aggregated parent metrics, but all metrics collected.
-To distinguish metrics
-per database and collection there are two new prometheus labels `database` and
+To distinguish metrics per database and collection there are the prometheus labels `database` and
 `collection` containing the corresponding database and collection names.

-The following example demonstrates the new label values requesting `/_metrics` using
+The following example demonstrates the label values requesting `/_metrics` using
 the prometheus format.
 The data contains an existing database named mydatabase
 including a single collection named mycollection.
 All aggregated metrics contain the
 value \_all\_, i.e. metrics for database mydatabase and all contained collections,